 Texas Department of State Health Services - Birth Data

 This database presents the data in frequencies, i.e., the actual number of times something happened.
-For example, ‘In 2009,there were xx births to girls ages 15-17.’
+For example, “In 2017,there were xx births to girls ages 15-17.”
 It is important to note that this is different from the teen birth rate, which is expressed as xx births per 1000 girls ages 15-17.
-Navigation tips:

-TEA’s Academic Excellence Indicator System (AEIS) includes demographic and educational statistics, as well as data on educational outcomes such as school dropout.
-You can get this data by school district or by individual school.Navigation tips:
+TEA’s Texas Academic Performance Reports (TAPR) includes demographic and educational statistics, as well as data on educational outcomes such as school dropout.
+You can get these data by school district or by individual school.

-The YRBS is a national survey conducted by the Centers for Disease Control and Prevention (CDC) that looks at various health risk behaviors, including teen pregnancy HIV, and STI.
+The YRBS is a national survey conducted by the Centers for Disease Control and Prevention (CDC) that looks at various health risk behaviors, including teen pregnancy, HIV, and STI.
 National and state data are provided.
 The site has interactive data tables that allow searches for specific data.